 In addition, Wellsite's amended and restated certificate of incorporation will authorize Wellsite to issue, without the approval of Wellsite's stockholders, one or more classes or series of preferred stock having such designation, powers, preferences and relative, participating, optional and other special rights, including preferences over Wellsite's common stock respecting dividends and distributions, as Wellsite's Board of Directors generally may determine.
 The terms of one or more classes or series of preferred stock could dilute the voting power or reduce the value of Wellsite's common stock.
 For example, Wellsite could grant the holders of preferred stock the right to elect some number of Wellsite's directors in all events or on the happening of specified events or to veto specified transactions.
-Similarly, the repurchase or redemption rights or liquidation preferences Wellsite could assign to holders of preferred stock could affect the residual value of Wellsite's common stock.
-See the section entitled "Description of Wellsite's Capital Stock."
+Similarly, the repurchase or redemption rights or liquidation preferences Wellsite's Capital stock."